+NATIONAL INDICATOR

-Number of properties (homes and businesses) at medium or high risk of flooding from rivers and the sea.
+Number of properties (homes and businesses) at medium or high risk of flooding

+from rivers and the sea.

+nom nvers and the sea.

-In 2008, 4,673 properties were at significant or moderate risk of flooding from rivers and the sea in Bridgend.
-(2,628 properties at moderate risk and 2,628 properties at high risk).
-69
+the sea in Bridgend.
+(2,628 properties at moderate risk and 2,628 properties at high risk).69